 Question wording: What is your housing situation?
 Do you or anyone in your household currently own: all or part of a business, all or part of a farm, any vehicles (car, truck, motor home, trailer or boat (even if there is still money owned), any real estate other than your primary home (rental property, land, second home)?
 Do you or anyone one in your household currently have any money in: checking accounts or savings accounts that are not retirement accounts?
-Not including retirement accounts, CDs, bonds or treasury bills?
+Not including retirement accounts, do you or anyone in your household have any money in money market accounts, CDs, bonds or treasury bills?
 Stocks mutual funds or investment accounts?
 Life insurance, valuable collections, or rights in an estate or trust?
 Any other savings or assets?
-Do you or anyone in your household currently have any retirement accounts (IRAs), annuities, or retirement accounts that are not employee-sponsored, or both?
+Do you or anyone in your household currently have any retirement money in: employer-sponsored retirement accounts, individual retirement accounts (IRAs), annuities, or retirement accounts that are not employee-sponsored, or both?
 About what percent of your household's monthly income goes towards saving money?

-their community is not affordable at all, those who view their communities as affordable spend more on basic needs (22 compared with 17 percent), more on non-essentials (10 percent compared with 6 percent), less on debt payments (13 percent compared with 17 percent), and save more (13 percent compared with 6 percent).
+community is not affordable at all, those who view their communities as affordable spend more on basic needs (22 compared with 17 percent), more on non-essentials (10 percent compared with 6 percent), less on debt payments (13 percent compared with 17 percent), and save more (13 percent compared with 6 percent).